 The cafe was also featured on an episode of Diners, Drive-Ins, and Dives on The Food Network on January 29, 2021.

-Safe to say you can’t go wrong with any pastry selection from Nichole’s.
+You can’t go wrong with any pastry selection from Nichole’s.

-A Theodore Roosevelt Inspired Experience at Teddy’s Eatery & Parlor
+A Theodore Roosevelt-Inspired Experience at Teddy’s Eatery & Parlor

 212 Broadway N, Fargo, ND